 The circuit court held a final dispositional hearing in January of 2020.
-The DHHR presented the testimony of the CPS worker, who recommended termination of the petitioner's parental rights due to "[his] inability to progress through [his] improvement period and ongoing fundamental issues impeding [his] ability to safely parent the minor children."
-The DHHR also presented the testimony of a therapist, who had provided counseling to the parents.
-The therapist testified that she was hesitant to integrate C.C.-1 into the counseling sessions because petitioner failed to "attain a baseline of safety, communication, and honesty in the counseling environment."
-On the two occasions the therapist incorporated C.C.-1 into the sessions, the petitioner's behaviors did not contribute to an appropriate therapeutic environment.
+The DHHR presented the testimony of the CPS worker, who recommended termination of petitioner's parental rights due to "[her] inability to progress through [her] improvement period and ongoing fundamental issues impeding [her] ability to safety parent the minor children."
+The DHHR also presented the testimony of a therapist who provided counseling to the parents.
+The therapist testified that she was hesitant to integrate C.C.-1 into the counseling because the parents failed to "attain a baseline of safety, communication, and honesty in the counseling environment."
+On the two occasions the therapist incorporated C.C.-1 into the sessions, petitioner's behaviors did not contribute to an appropriate therapeutic environment.
 The therapist opined that petitioner had not made any progress whatsoever since beginning counseling in August of 2019.
 Lastly, the DHHR presented the testimony of a service provider.
-The service provider stated that the petitioner's home environment was "unsafe to bring the children into due to the ongoing destructive conflict between the [r]espondent [p]arents."
-Following the close of evidence, the circuit court found that petitioner failed to remedy the conditions of abuse and neglect and that his failure to demonstrate the capacity to improve prevented him from being an appropriate parent.
-Accordingly, the circuit court terminated petitioner's parental rights upon finding that there was no reasonable likelihood that he could correct the conditions of abuse and neglect in the foreseeable future and that termination was in the children's best interests.
-Petitioner appeals the February 6, 2020, dispositional order terminating his parental rights.2
+The service provider stated that the parents' home environment was "unsafe to bring the children into due to the ongoing destructive conflict between the [r]espondent [p]arents."
+Following the close of evidence, the circuit court found that petitioner failed to remedy the conditions of abuse and neglect and that her failure to demonstrate the capacity to improve prevented her from being an appropriate parent.
+Accordingly, the circuit court terminated petitioner's parental rights upon finding that there was no reasonable likelihood that she could correct the conditions of abuse and neglect in the foreseeable future and that termination was in the children's best interests.
+Petitioner appeals the February 6, 2020, dispositional order terminating her parental rights.2